orientechnologies/orientdb-docs/Java-Traverse.md

  - **[cluster](Concepts.md#cluster)**
  - **set of records**, specifying its [RecordID](Concepts.md#recordid)
  - **sub-command** that returns an <code>Iterable&lt;OIdentifiable&gt;</code>.
 You can nest multiple [select](SQL-Query.md) and [traverse](SQL-Traverse.md) all together
 - **fields**, the fields to traverse.
-Use <code>*</code>, <code>any()</code> or <code>all()</code> to traverse all the fields of a document
+Use <code>*</code>, <code>any()</code> or <code>all()</code> to traverse all fields in a document
 - **limit**, the maximum number of records to retrieve
-- **predicate**, as the predicate to execute against each document traversed.
-If the predicate returns true, then the document is returned, otherwise is skipped
+- **predicate**, as the predicate to execute against each traversed document.
+If the predicate returns true, the document is returned, otherwise it is skipped
-- **strategy**, as the way the traverse go in deep:
+- **strategy**, indicates how the graph traversed:
  - *[DEPTH_FIRST](https://github.com/orientechnologies/orientdb/wiki/Java-Traverse#depth_first-strategy)*, the default,
  - *[BREADTH_FIRST](https://github.com/orientechnologies/orientdb/wiki/Java-Traverse#breadth_first-strategy)*,

 ### Traversing strategies
 #### DEPTH_FIRST strategy
-This is the default strategy used by OrientDB traversal.
+This is the default strategy used by OrientDB for traversal.
 It explores as far as possible along each branch before backtracking.
 It's implemented using recursion.
 To know more look at [Depth-First algorithm](http://en.wikipedia.org/wiki/Depth-first_search).
 Below the ordered steps executed while traversing the graph using *BREADTH_FIRST* strategy:

 ![Depth-first-tree](http://upload.wikimedia.org/wikipedia/commons/thumb/1/1f/Depth-first-tree.svg/600px-Depth-first-tree.svg.png)

 #### BREADTH_FIRST strategy
 It inspects all the neighboring nodes, then for each of those neighbor nodes in turn, it inspects their neighbor nodes which were unvisited, and so on.
-Compare **BREADTH_FIRST** with the equivalent, but more memory-efficient Iterative deepening **DEPTH_FIRST** search and contrast with **DEPTH_FIRST** search.
+Compare **BREADTH_FIRST** with the equivalent, but more memory-efficient iterative deepening **DEPTH_FIRST** search and contrast with **DEPTH_FIRST** search.
 To know more look at [Breadth-First algorithm](http://en.wikipedia.org/wiki/Breadth-first_search).
 Below the ordered steps executed while traversing the graph using *Depth-First* strategy:

 ![Breadth-first-tree](http://upload.wikimedia.org/wikipedia/commons/thumb/3/33/Breadth-first-tree.svg/600px-Breadth-first-tree.svg.png)

 ### Context variables

-During traversing some context variables are managed and can be used by the traverse condition:
+During traversal some context variables are managed and can be used by the traverse condition:
 - **$depth**, as an integer that contain the depth level of nesting in traversal.
 First level is 0
 - **$path**, as a string representation of the current position as the sum of traversed nodes
 - **$stack**, as the stack current node traversed
 - **$history**, as the entire collection of visited nodes

-Below how to traverse using different approaches.
+The following sections describe various traversal methods.

 ## SQL Traverse

-The simpler available way to execute a traversal is using the [SQL Traverse command](SQL-Traverse.md).
-Example to retrieve all the records connected **from** and **to** **Movie** records up to the **5th level of depth**:
+The simplest available way to execute a traversal is by using the [SQL Traverse command](SQL-Traverse.md).
+For instance, to retrieve all records connected **from** and **to** **Movie** records up to the **5th level of depth**:
 ```java
 for (OIdentifiable id : new OSQLSynchQuery<ODocument>("traverse in, out from Movie while $depth <= 5")) {
   System.out.println(id);